ic3top/devChallenges/country-quiz-app/README.md

 ## Features

 - Two quiz variants
-- 8 random questions
+- 8 random questions, each has 4 possible answers
-- See the correct answer
+- See the correct answer(s)
 - Total results in the end

-### Todos

-- Add possibility to choose number of question